ucsb-cs56/w20/_lectures/lect13.md

 In this file put some questions that you might ask any industry professional about team work practices and challenges in developing real world software.

+# Make pull requests for each branch

+# Merge pull requests into Master